laravel/docs/upgrade.md

 $table->geography('coordinates');
 ```

-To explicitly restrict the type or the spatial reference system identifier for values stored in the column on MySQL and PostgreSQL, you may pass the `subtype` and `srid` to the method:
+To explicitly restrict the type or the spatial reference system identifier for values stored in the column on MySQL, MariaDB, and PostgreSQL, you may pass the `subtype` and `srid` to the method:

 ```php
 $table->geometry('dimension', subtype: 'polygon', srid: 0);